itisokfornoname/MicrostateDex-ToS/README.md

 Cross-trading refers to the act of trading MicrostateDex Remastered collectibles, items, or assets for:

-- Items, currency, or assets that do not belong to the bot.
+- Items, currency, or assets that do not belong to the bot, such as trading with other dex bots.
 - Real-world money or financial transactions.
 - Exclusive access to a place.
 - Entrance to events or giveaways.
 - Any item or asset outside of the MicrostateDex Remastered ecosystem.

-Cross-trading is strictly forbidden **for any user with no exception** and will be severely punished.
+Cross-trading is strictly forbidden **for any user with no exception** and will be severely punished by not only the MicrostateDex Remastered team, but by other dex teams.

 ## **5. Privacy and Data:**
 - MicrostateDex Remastered collects minimal user data necessary for its functionality.
 We do not share this data with third parties.
 - Do not share personal information, including passwords, addresses, or financial details, through the bot.
+- If a user gets their account deleted, hacked, or suspended, they may make a ticket to transfer their old inventories to their accounts if they have necessary proof and evidence and submit their case through the [Discord server](https://discord.gg/cbcNKTDZvC) and its ticket channel.

 A more detailed privacy policy that details what data is collected is available at [this link](https://gist.github.com/laggron42/1eaa122013120cdfcc6d27f9485fe0bf).